Skip to main content

 (3) production technology solutions derived from the automotive sector.

-The research analysis has highlighted a future system-cost target of approximately 250-300 € / kWh with production volumes that should settle between 3 and 4 GWh per installation.
+1) The research analysis has highlighted a future system-cost target of approximately 250-300 € / kWh with production volumes that should settle between 3 and 4 GWh per installation.
 Main bottlenecks for widespread implementation are: patents, certification for personnel, temperatures, humidity and the consequences of external fire.
 The main challenges are: the cost of onshore energy, battery cost, specific energy, ageing and related replacement costs.

-The performance of 30 marine battery systems from 15 different suppliers has been studied and reported.
+2) The performance of 30 marine battery systems from 15 different suppliers has been studied and reported.
 SEABAT identified 33 different relevant battery properties, which were grouped to 9 topics: costs, energy, power, lifetime, thermal management, safety, ease of mechanical integration, ease of electrical integration and the capabilities of the battery management system.

-In the project, 2 battery strings will be built and combined in a battery pack.
-Each string contains a series of respectively 12 high-energy battery modules or 12 high-power modules with integrated DC/DC converter.
+In the project, 2 battery strings were built and combined in a battery pack.
+Each string contains a series of respectively 12 high-energy battery modules respectively 12 high-power modules with integrated DC/DC converter.
 The high-energy battery modules contain battery cells with a low C-rate, low cycle life and high energy content (NMC), while the high-power battery modules contain battery cells with a high C-rate, high cycle life and low energy content (LTO).
 The amount of modules per string determines the maximum output voltage (up to 1500V), the amount and type of strings then determines the maximum power and energy.
 SEABAT’s battery modules are rated for maritime use, with an innovative casing, thermal management, power management etc. A sizing tool and cost/KPI evaluation tool are available to optimally scale the battery.

 SEABAT project logo